Sautéed Zucchini and Cherry Tomatoes

 This post may contain affiliate links.
 Read my full disclosure policy.

-As much as I love fall produce — thoughts of Honeycrisp apples, winter squash, and sweet potatoes are already dancing around my head — I’m not quite ready yet.
-So here’s one last hurrah for colorful summer veggies: a side dish of crisp zucchini, burst cherry tomatoes, and meltingly sweet red onions sautéed in olive oil.
-If it sounds basic — you’re right, it is — but it’s one of those dishes where the whole is far greater than the sum of its parts.
-Pair it with grilled salmon or chicken and some orzo doused with a bit of lemon and olive oil for a light and easy weeknight meal.
+Crisp zucchini, burst cherry tomatoes, and, meltingly sweet red onions sautéed in olive oil, and finished off with fresh basil.
+It sounds simple—and it is—but it’s one of those magical dishes where the whole is far greater than the sum of its parts.
+Pair it with grilled salmon, steak, or chicken and some orzo tossed with a bit of lemon and olive oil for a light and easy weeknight meal.

-Cook, stirring frequently, until the onions are very soft and pale purple.
+Cook, stirring frequently, until very soft and pale purple in color, 7 to 8 minutes.
+Do not brown.

 Add the zucchini, tomatoes, garlic, salt, and pepper.